Contact +30 210 9220944

 Zoi Lygerou is Professor of Biology at Patras Medical School and Director of Studies of the Interdepartmental Postgraduate Program «Life Sciences Informatics».
 She holds a degree in Biology from the University of Athens and a PhD in Biology by the University of Heidelberg for her work at the European Molecular Biology Laboratory (EMBL).
 She held postdoctoral research appointments at the EMBL in Heidelberg at the Imperial Cancer Research Fund in London.
 She has been awarded grants by major national and international agencies, including the Human Frontiers Science Program, the European Union, the European Molecular Biology Organization (EMBO) and the European Research Council.
 She is a member of national and international networks of training and research, including the Marie Curie Initial Training Network SYNTRAIN.
 Young researchers trained in her research team now lead successful careers internationally.
 Her work, on cancer biology, is internationally recognized (4500 citations, h index 33).
 She is co-heading the Advanced Light Microscopy Facility of Patras Medical School and she has invested in the establishment of state-of-the-art research know-how and infrastructure in Greece.
 She coordinates University Courses introducing interdisciplinary/innovative teaching and has organized many Symposia and Workshops.
 She acts as a reviewer for major international funding agencies and scientific journals.
 She has served on many University, National and International committees, including the Board of Research (Research Committee) of the University of Patras and the European Molecular Biology Organization Workshops and Courses Committee, which she is currently Chairing.
 She is representing Greece on the EU Mission Cancer.
 She was selected as SET-Routes University Ambassador and EMBO Young Investigator and she was elected EMBO Member in 2014.

-George-John Nychas received his Ph.D. degree from the University of Bath (UK) and he is a Professor in Food Microbiology in the Department of Food Science & Human Nutrition of the Agricultural University of Athens
+George-John Nychas received his Ph.D. degree from the University of Bath (UK) and he is a Professor Emeritus of the Agricultural University of Athens and visiting Professor in the Sangdong Agricultural University in China.

 He served as Dean of the School of (i) Biotechnology, Food and Development (2017-2019) and (ii) Food and Nutritional Sciences (2019- April 2020).

-During the last 25 years, he has coordinated five (5) and participated in more than thirty (30) EU projects (budget >10 M €).
-Through these projects, the research team of Prof. G-J., Nychas has acquired extensive experience in: (a) modelling the microbial behaviour throughout the food chain to assist in reliable estimation of microbial food safety risk; (b) implementation of Process Analytical Technology (PAT) and Internet of Things (foods) in the food industry via the introduction and utilization of sensors; (c) the assessment of food safety and spoilage through rapid non-destructive / invasive instruments in tandem with data mining and machine learning approaches; and (d) behaviour / physiology (quorum sensing, biofilms etc.) of pathogenic and spoilage microorganisms under stress conditions.
+During the last 30 years, he has coordinated seven (7) and participated in more than thirty (30) EU projects (budget >15 M €).
+Through these projects, the research team of Prof. Emeritus G-J., Nychas has acquired extensive experience in: (a) modelling the microbial behaviour throughout the food chain to assist in reliable estimation of microbial food safety risk; (b) implementation of Process Analytical Technology (PAT) and Internet of Things (foods) in the food industry via the introduction and utilization of sensors; (c) the assessment of food safety and spoilage through rapid non-destructive / invasive instruments in tandem with data mining and machine learning approaches; and (d) behaviour / physiology (quorum sensing, biofilms etc.) of pathogenic and spoilage microorganisms under stress conditions.

 He served as co-chair (2008-2010) in the Professional Development Group of “Microbial Modeling and Risk Analysis" of the International Association for Food Protection (IAFP), member of the Biohazard panel and the Advisory Forum of EFSA (2003-2007), external expertise to the European Parliament (2005-2007), President of the Greek Food Authority (2010-2011) and member of the ERWG of EFSA (2012-2015).